 The Phlebotomy program centers on the study of phlebotomy, professionalism, patient relations, basic medical terminology, types of specimens, specimen collection procedures, complications of venipuncture, adaptations for special limits and special types of patients, and the actual collection of laboratory specimens.
 Upon successful completion of all coursework, the student will be eligible to sit for one or more national certification examinations in phlebotomy.
+We use NHA (National Healthcareer Association) for the CPT exam (Certified Phlebotomy Technician).

 Program Completion and Graduation Requirements